 A public footpath leads from the lane to a track, then down across the bottom of the valley to a junction.
 Turning left here will take you to Porth Llanlleiana which is a narrow rocky cove set in a steep sided valley and backed by a derelict porcelain works.
 There is a picnic table here pleasantly positioned overlooking the bay.

 Turning right at the path junction leads to Porth Cynfor or Hell's Mouth, which is rather uninteresting cove of pebbles and some low tide sand.
 Access to this beach is a scramble down a steep bank.

-The coastal path between the two beaches leads over Llanlleiana Head, which is the most northerly point of mainland Wales, and has a ruined monument (to Edward VII's coronation) and traces of a prehistoric hill fort and the ruins of a Coronation Tower - built to commemorate the coronation of Edward VII.
+The coastal path between the two beaches leads over Llanlleiana Head, which is the most northerly point of mainland Wales.
+There are good views towards the island of Middle Mouse, as well as traces of a prehistoric hill fort and the ruins of a Coronation Tower - built to commemorate the coronation of Edward VII.

 The name 'Llanlleiana' translates as 'Church of the Nuns'.